kspe/js-async-loader/README.md

 }
 ```

-Custom `.js` usually goes at the end.
+Custom `js` file usually goes at the end.